alleyinteractive/speed-bumps/readme.txt

 The default options for speed bumps are currently:

 - Never insert in a post fewer than 1200 character long.
-- Can be anywhere, including before the first paragraph.
+- Can be anywhere, except before the first paragraph.
 - Cannot be inserted before or after an image, embed, or iframe.
 - Must be at least one paragraph from other insertions.